 The CryoPlus Liquid Nitrogen Storage system has a storage capacity of 13,000 vials (2.0 ml) and features a vacuum insulated storage tank with stainless steel interior.
 The counterbalanced lid with 100% clearance incorporates high density, foamed-in-place urethane insulation with dedicated vent (patent pending).
 Two independent flexible gaskets reduce the migration of moisture into the chamber to reduce icing.
 For maximum product security, both series provide front-mounted key lock, rear mounted, recessed power switch and re mote alarm contacts.
 Both series are UL listed, CSA Certified, bear the CE mark and meet the requirements IEC 1010

-The Leica CM 1860 cryostat is used for sectioning frozen tissues at sub-zero temperatures for further analysis.
+The Leica CM 1860 cryostat is used for sectioning frozen tissues at sub-zero temperatures as a QA/QC.

 This includes general procurement and specific investigator-directed procurement of fresh frozen, formalin-fixed paraffin embedded malignant and non-malignant tissue (including tumor tissue and adjacent or distant non-tumor tissue from the same surgery).